linode/docs/docs/applications/containers/how-to-use-lxd-containers-on-linode.md

         lxc exec web -- apt update

-3. Install the Apache2 Web server.
+3. Install the Apache in the LXD container.

         lxc exec web -- apt install apache2

 4. Add the `iptables` rule to expose the port 80.
-When someone connects to port 80 on the server, this rule redirects them to port 80 of the container.
+When someone connects to port 80 through the public IP address, this rule redirects them to port 80 of the container.

     You will need to replace `your_public_ip` and `your_container_ip` with your public IP and container IP respectively in this command.

         PORT=80 PUBLIC_IP=your_public_ip CONTAINER_IP=your_container_ip sudo -E bash -c 'iptables -t nat -I PREROUTING -i eth0 -p TCP -d $PUBLIC_IP --dport $PORT -j DNAT --to-destination $CONTAINER_IP:$PORT -m comment --comment "forward to the Apache2 container"'

-5. Make the `iptables` rule persistent on reboot by installing `iptables-persistent`.
+5. Make the `iptables` rule persist on reboot by installing `iptables-persistent`.
 When prompted to save the IPv4 and IPv6 rules, click **Yes** in order to save them.

         sudo apt install iptables-persistent